 McMaster Library's Maps, Data, GIS Centre supports the geographic, geospatial, statistics, and research data needs of our students, staff, and faculty at McMaster University.
 It provides researchers with access to a wide range of maps, geospatial, statistical and microdata sets, as well as resources and support for managing research data.

 Lyons New Media Centre (LNMC) offers a variety of services to assist students.
 Our staff have created tutorials and guides on a variety of media subjects and can point you to various software that is free/open source or temporary access during the pandemic (including Adobe Creative Cloud, Audacity, Gimp, iMovie and Windows Movie Maker).
-Our Digital Media Specialist also offers online office hours along with specific sessions for students in a particular class.
+Our Media Specialists also offer online office hours along with specific sessions for students in a particular class.
 Lyons staff are available to answer any media-related questions.
 Go to the ‘Get Help’ tab on the Library website and click ‘Media help’.
-Link here to our Media and Multimedia Library Guides, How-to's ...

-When the Thode Makerspace is open, if you are planning on using any of the specialized tools marked with an *asterisk*, you will need to complete the online safety training course.
+When the Thode Makerspace is open, if you are planning on using any of the specialized tools marked with an *asterisk*, you will need to complete the online Makerspace Booking and Safety Training course.

 Need a study break?
 The Reactor Cafe is located right in Thode Library and is the perfect place for you to rest and recharge.
 With a menu of pastries, quick meals, vegan and vegetarian alternatives, and specialty drinks, the Reactor has everything you need to stay focused and motivated for those long study sessions.